10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 Several different types of starfish live in California tide pools.
 The most common starfish you’ll encounter in San Diego tide pools will be the ochre sea star, which comes in colors like orange, brown, and purple.
 Look for them near mussel and barnacle beds.

 Giant sea stars are much bigger than most other sea stars in the intertidal zone, growing up to two feet in diameter, but are seen less frequently because they like to live in the deepest areas.
 The same is true for pink sea stars.
-I hope you get lucky and see one of these amazing creatures because they are rare to see lately.
+I hope you get lucky and visit one of these amazing creatures because they are rare to spot lately.

 Why Are Tide Pools Important?